 The trail split here and a number of these less-experienced mushers had trouble directing their teams around the bend.
-The spectators got to help out by pointing the way and yelling “Gee!
+Spectators got to help out by pointing the way and yelling “Gee!
 Gee!” as the dogs tried to figure out whether to go straight ahead or to the right.

 It was dusk by the time the last teams came through.

-We had identified a good spot just up the road to watch the teams again after they left the checkpoint, but this was the end of the race for the Junior and Recreational racers and most of the rest of the teams had settled in for a long break.
+We had identified a good spot just up the road to watch the teams again after they left the checkpoint, but this was the end of the race for the Junior and Recreational racers and most of the other teams had settled in for a long break.
 So it was the end of the day’s race viewing for us.

-There are regular breaks along the route where the mushers and dogs have a chance to recuperate.
+There are regular breaks along the route where both mushers and dogs have a chance to recuperate.

-Hey, it’s a lot of work running these trails in this heat!
+Hey, it’s a lot of work running in this heat!

-The John Beargrease Sled Dog Marathon is held in northern Minnesota every year and is the longest sled dog race in the lower 48 states.
+The John Beargrease Sled Dog Marathon is held in northeastern Minnesota every year and is the longest sled dog race in the lower 48 states.

-The race honors Anishinabe mail carrier John Beargrease, a man famous for his use of a team of dogs to carry the mail between Two Harbors and Grand Marais at the end of the 1800s.
+The race honors Anishinabe mail carrier John Beargrease, a man famous for his speed as he use of a team of dogs to carry the mail between Two Harbors and Grand Marais at the end of the 1800s.

 Pre-race activities begin in Duluth.
-The race itself is farther north, going all the way to the Gunflint Trail.
+The race itself continues farther north.

-For 2019, pre-race activities start on Friday, January 25, 2019.
-The race begins Sunday, January 27 and runs through January 30.
-There will be a lot of changes this year, including a shorter course for the long-distance mushers.
+For 2020, pre-race activities start on Friday, January 24th.
+The race itself begins on Sunday, January 26th, and runs through January 28th.

 Check the John Beargrease website to learn more.